RecklessCoding/recklesscoding.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Expert in AI R&D with over 10 years of experience at the intersection of technical research and global policy.
-I excel at knowledge transfer: bridging the gap between theoretical innovation and the deployment of innovative AI products.
-My goal is to generate value through AI solutions that are ethically grounded and legally resilient.
+I excel at knowledge transfer: bridging the gap between state-of-the-art research and real-world implementations.
+My goal is to help organisations generate value through AI solutions that are ethically grounded and legally resilient.

 My research focuses on answering two connnected research questions: 1. how to best design and develop transparent intelligent systems that exhibit desired normative behaviours, while also ensuring their high performance; and 2. how to govern AI systems in such a way that we guarantee meaningful human control at all times.

-To answer these questions, I have been managing and participating in projects related to eXplainable AI (XAI), games AI, assessment and auditing of AI systems, and on interdisciplinary perspectives in AI.
-My expertise is further recognized by my contributions to global policy, from technical standards (IEEE 70xx, ISO/IEC JTC1/SC42) to the EU AI Act.
-An up-to-date list of my publications is found on Google Scholar; preprints available upon request.
+To answer the above questions, I have been managing and participating in projects related to _responsible AI_ with particular focus on _governance_ and _safety_.
+My expertise is recognized by my contributions to global policy: from technical standards (IEEE 70xx, ISO/IEC JTC1/SC42) to the EU AI Act.

 <!-- Prior to joining UPC, I was one of the research leads in the <a href="https://www.umu.se/en/research/groups/responsible-artificial-intelligence/">Responsible AI group</a> run by <a href="https://people.cs.umu.se/virginia/">Priof.
 Virginia Dignum </a> at Umeå University and affiliated faculty to the <a href="http://wasp-sweden.org"> Wallenberg AI, Autonomous Systems and Software Program (WASP) </a>, where I also undertaken my postdoc.
 I completed my PhD at the University of Bath under the supervision of <a href="https://www.joannajbryson.org/">Prof. Joanna J. Bryson</a>.>

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->